-Never hang a pacifier around your baby's neck or wrist or attach it to her crib.
-The string could injure or strangle her.
-Don't use a safety pin.
+Never use a string to attach the pacifier to the crib or around your baby's neck or wrist.
+The string could strangle your baby.
+Don't use a safety pin to attach the pacifier to your baby's clothing as she could injure herself.